 - Exemption of Application Documents for High-End Foreign Talent

-When hiring high-end, Category A foreign talent in Shanghai, applicants are not restricted by age, education, or work experience.
-When applying for a work permit for foreign high-end talent that is over 65 years old, employers do not need to include insurance documents, insurance commitments, or third-party commitments.
+When hiring high-end foreign talent in Category A in Shanghai, applicants are not restricted by age, education, and work experience.
+When applying for a work permit for foreign high-end talent that is over 65 years old, employers do not need to include insurance documents, insurance commitments, and third-party commitments.

-- Shorter Cancellation Time for Foreigners' Work Permits in China
+- Shorter Time for Cancellation of Foreigners' Work Permits in China

 For foreign talent to receive employment transfers more conveniently in Shanghai, the approval time for cancellation of the Foreigner's Work Permit has been shortened from 10 working days to a maximum of 3 working days.

-Once an employer and its foreign talent have agreed to terminate the labour contract, as the foreign talent cannot physically sign the certificate of dissolution, documents such as an email thread, a discussion record via WeChat, or a certificate of dissolution with an electronic signature will be recognised.
+Once an employer and its foreign talent have agreed to terminate the labor contract, as the foreign talent cannot physically sign the certificate of dissolution, documents such as an email thread, a discussion record via WeChat or a certificate of dissolution with an electronic signature will be recognized.

-For high-end, Category A foreign talent who have taken the pre-commitment approach for an initial work permit application, digital documents of tax withholding and payment uploaded by the employer will be recognised.
-The personal income tax payment records issued by the tax department are not necessary.
+For high-end foreign talent in Category A who have taken the pre-commitment approach for an initial work permit application, digital documents of tax withholding and payment uploaded by the employer will be recognized.
+The personal income tax payment records issued by the tax department are unnecessary.

 - Relaxing of Salary Commitments Approach